vbookshelf/Wheat-Head-Auto-Counter/README.md

 ```

 1. Download the project folder, unzip it and place it on your desktop.
-In this repo the project folder is named: mammogram-mass-analyzer-v0.0
+In this repo the project folder is named: wheat-head-auto-counter
 Then open your command line console.
 The instructions that follow should be typed on the command line.
 There’s no need to type the $ symbol.